Khan/live-editor/README.md

     node_modules/gulp/bin/gulp.js test

+[TravisCI](https://travis-ci.org/Khan/live-editor/) also runs those tests when new commits are made.

 Please add tests whenever possible for any change that you make or propose.

 ## How you can help